Anonymous642/ReSpec-CFA/README.md

 <p align="center"><img src="./imgs/import2_redacted.png"></p>

 3. Once loaded a "ReSpec-CFA" folder will appear in the Project Explorer window.
-Expanding this folder should reveal two subfolders: "ReSpec-CFA_NonSecure" and "ReSpec-CFA_Secure".
-Right-click ReSpec-CFA_NonSecure and select "Properties".
+Expanding this folder should reveal two subfolders: "SpecCFA-TZ_NonSecure" and "SpecCFA-TZ_Secure".
+Right-click SpecCFA-TZ_NonSecure and select "Properties".
 4. In the resulting window, select "C/C++ Build -> Settings" in the left column.
 In this tab select "MCU Post build outputs" and ensure that "Generate list file" is checked.
 Once enabled click "Apply and Close"

 <p align="center"><img src="./imgs/import4.png"></p>

-5. Repeat steps 3 and 4 for ReSpec-CFA_Secure
+5. Repeat steps 3 and 4 for SpecCFA-TZ_Secure

 ## Selecting a Test Application